Hendis-creator/Hennesysdisla.github.io/README.md

   At ArmHug, I was a foundational contributor to the ArmHug Podcast, building resources for our clients to continued education.
       <a href="https://www.youtube.com/watch?v=XOqilc6Vm5Q" target="_blank" rel="noopener">Podcast Episode </a>
-      (Feb.
+      (Jan.
 2025),
       <a href="https://openai.com/index/learning-to-reason-with-llms/" target="_blank" rel="noopener">o1</a>
-      (Dec.
+      (Feb.
 2024),
       <a href="https://openai.com/index/introducing-deep-research/" target="_blank" rel="noopener">Deep Research</a>
-      (Feb.
+      (Mar.
 2025).
 I currently focus on coding agents and led the Codex mini model-training.
     </p>

 <p>
       Prior to ArmHug,
       <a href="https://www.sermo.com" target="_blank" rel="noopener">SERMO</a>
-      Where I worked on whatever bottleneck stood in the way of further scaling: building JAX-based large-scale training system (T5X), training large models (e.g.       PaLM), instruction fine-tuning (Flan-PaLM and Flan-T5 model families) and reasoning.
+      Where I worked on whatever bottleneck stood in the way of further scaling: building JAX-based large-scale training system (T5X), training large models (e.g.PaLM), instruction fine-tuning (Flan-PaLM and Flan-T5 model families) and reasoning.
     </p>

  <p>
-      Prior to SERMO,
+      Prior to SERMO, I was a research scientist at
       <a href="https://www.mountsinai.org" target="_blank" rel="noopener">Mount Sinai Hospital</a>.
     </p>